Multihoming

 Multihoming is the practice of connecting a host or a computer network to more than one network.
 This can be done in order to increase reliability or performance.

 A typical host or end-user network is connected to just one network.
-Connecting to multiple networks can increase reliability because if one connection fails, packets can still be routed through the remaining connection.
-Connecting to multiple networks can also improve performance because data can be transmitted and received through the multiple connections simultaneously multiplying throughput and, depending on the destination, it may be more efficient to route through one network or the other.
+Connecting to multiple networks can increase reliability because if one connection fails, packets can still be routed through the remaining connection(s).
+Connecting to multiple networks can also improve performance because data can be transmitted and received through the multiple connections simultaneously, multiplying throughput and, depending on the destination, it may be possible to select a more efficient route through the choice of outbound network.

 Variants

 There are several different ways to perform multihoming.

 Host multihoming

 A single host may be connected to multiple networks.
 For example, a mobile phone might be simultaneously connected to a WiFi network and a 4G network, and a desktop computer might be connected to both a home network and a VPN.
-A multihomed host usually is assigned multiple addresses, one per connected network.
+A multihomed host is assigned multiple addresses, one per connected network.